Branches of Wing Chun: Features

 Nanyang Wing Chun contains many forms and concepts.
-It has great amount of techniques, ranging from striking, joint-locks, throws and weapon techniques.
+It has great amount of techniques, including strikes, joint-locks, throws, and weapon techniques.

 Pan Nam

 History

-According to this lineage, Wing Chun was a yet unnamed martial art that conceived by anti-Qing Empire Tiandihui, being combination of various Shaolin martial arts, such as Taijiquan, Ying Jow Pai, Tong Long Quan gum gang jeung, Chin Na and other martial arts.
+According to this lineage, Wing Chun was a yet-unnamed martial art that was conceived by the anti-Qing-Empire Tiandihui, being combination of various Shaolin martial arts, such as Taijiquan, Ying Jow Pai, Tong Long Quan, gum gang jeung, Chin Na, and other martial arts.

-A Siu Lam nun known as Yat Chum Um-jee (in mandarin Chinese Yi Chen Anzhu) (Speck of Dust, Founder of Convent) would establish a convent in Hengshan, where she taught the nameless style to select students.
-Of these students was a man nicknamed "Tan Sao-ng" who handled costumes of Hunanese Opera Company.
+A Siu Lam nun known as Yat Chum Um-jee (in Mandarin Chinese Yi Chen Anzhu) (Speck of Dust, Founder of Convent) would establish a convent in Hengshan, where she taught the nameless style to select students.
+Among these students was a man nicknamed "Tan Sao-ng", who handled costumes of the Hunanese Opera Company.
 Subsequently, he fled Hunan to Foshan.
-There, Tan Sao-ng's students would train following students: Wong Wah-bo, Leung Yee-tai, Dai Fan Min-kam and Lai Fook-shun.
+There, Tan Sao-ng's students would train Wong Wah-bo, Leung Yee-tai, Dai Fan Min-kam, and Lai Fook-shun.
 In this lineage, the "Wing" in Wing Chun comes from Chan Wing-wah, one of the founders of Hongmen.

-Branch founder Pan Nam initially studied Hung Gar from 1934 to 1947 until he met Jiu Chow - top student of Chan Yiu-men, son of Chan Wah-shun.
+Branch founder Pan Nam initially studied Hung Gar from 1934 to 1947 until he met Jiu Chow, a student of Chan Yiu-men, son of Chan Wah-shun.
 From there, he officially began his Wing Chun Kuen training.
-His classmates included Leung Lam, Jiu Wan, Lee Shing, Wong Jing and other semi-famous Wing Chun masters.
-Jiu Chow had to relocate to Chungshan, and Pan followed him to continue training.
+His classmates included Leung Lam, Jiu Wan, Lee Shing, Wong Jing, and other semi-famous Wing Chun masters.
+Jiu Chow had to relocate to Zhongshan, and Pan followed him to continue training.

-In 1949 Pan Nam moved back to Fatshan and started teaching at the "Union of cake industry workers of Fatshan".
-In either 1956 or 1957, Pan Nam attended Guangdong Provincial martial arts competition, where he was introduced to Lai Hip-chai a classmate of Ng Chun-so, Yip Man and Chan Yiu-men, who was the second to last student accepted by Chan Wah-shun (Yip Man being the last).
+In 1949 Pan Nam moved back to Fatshan and started teaching at the "Union of Cake Industry Workers of Fatshan".
+In either 1956 or 1957, Pan Nam attended Guangdong Provincial martial arts competitions, where he was introduced to Lai Hip-chai, a classmate of Ng Chun-so, Yip Man, and Chan Yiu-men, who was the second to last student accepted by Chan Wah-shun (Yip Man being the last).
 Lai Hip-chai had not only learned from Chan, but also from Lok Lan-goon's nephew.

 Lai Hip-chai died in 1970.
 Pan Nam continued teaching Wing Chun in Foshan until his death in December 1995.
 Grandmaster Eddie Chong was Nam's final student, and he brought Nam's system to the United States in the early 1990s, where Chong is based in Sacramento, California.
 Chong has been vital in helping preserve the Pan Nam style of Wing Chun, which Chong has taught for many decades.